Skip to main content

 For people who love seafood, Forest & Bird's 'Best Fish Pocket Guide' is a great resource using a simple traffic light system to rank the sustainability of commercial seafood species, making it easier than ever to help protect the ocean and NZ's penguins the next time you're at the supermarket or out for fish and chips.

 Here at Kelly Tarlton's, we ensure all the fish fed out to our birds is from well managed sustainable fisheries and is fit for human consumption (they get the best of the best!).
-I'd happiyl join the penguins for lunch as long as my share of fish gets cooked!
+I'd happily join the penguins for lunch as long as my share of fish gets cooked!

 Q: What's your favourite part of the job?